 Employment after the Course

-Graduates are well regarded by many employers (local, national and international) and according to data provided by the NISCC, 80% of social work graduates are registered for their Assessed Year in Employment, to complete their full registration with the NISCC within 6-9 months of graduation.
+Queen’s graduates are well regarded by many Social Work employers (statutory and voluntary).
+According to data provided by the Social Care Council, 80% of Social Work graduates are registered for their Assessed Year in Employment (AYE) within 6 months of graduation.

 Students are responsible for funding travel costs for the following components of the BSW degree: (1) site /service user visits to social work agencies for the Introduction to Social Work module in year 1; (2).
 Travelling to and from practice learning opportunities in years 2 & 3.
 The majority of available practice learning opportunities require car drivers which will require students to have business class insurance for all work related visits.
-These expenses are offset by a £500 contribution from the Department of Health Incentive Scheme (which is under review and subject to change).
+These expenses are offset by a £500 contribution from the Department of Health’s Student Incentive Scheme.
 In most situations, work related travel expenses may be reclaimed from the Designated Practice Learning provider.
-However this is at the discretion of the organisation you are placed with.
+However, this is dependent on the organisation you complete your Practice Learning Opportunity with.

 This course is subject to Protection of Children and Vulnerable Adults (2003) legislation.
-Due to the nature of social work, all students will require an Enhanced Access Northern Ireland Criminal Records check prior to each practice learning opportunity.
-This costs approximately £33, which is currently paid for by Designated Practice Learning providers.
-However, this is currently under review and subject to change.
+Due to the nature of social work, all students will require an Enhanced Access Northern Ireland Criminal Records check prior to starting the course, and before the final Practice Learning Opportunity.
+This costs approximately £33.
+All students must complete a pre-entry Occupational Health screening, which prompts early referral to QUB Disability Services or other support services as required.

 The highest achieving students in Social Work are awarded the annual Brian Rankin Prize with the highest achieving student receiving the Brian Rankin medal.